REFERRAL SYSTEM – DISPATCHING RULES

 However, this does not excuse the Applicant if Local 11 is unsuccessful.

 b).
-Applicants who receive 2 ‘Terminations for Cause’ (TFC) within a calendar year shall not be eligible to sign any ‘Out-of-Work Register’ (Book) for referral to another employer until they have been referred to the Appeals Committee for the Committee’s review and determination of future eligibility for referral and registration on any ‘Out-of-Work Register’ (Book).
+Applicants who receive 2 ‘Terminations for Cause’ (TFC) within a 12-month period shall not be eligible to sign any ‘Out-of-Work Register’ (Book) for referral to another employer until they have been referred to the Appeals Committee for the Committee’s review and determination of future eligibility for referral and registration on any ‘Out-of-Work Register’ (Book).

 (1).
 Applicants may file an Appeal to the Appeals Committee per the Article(s) & Section(s) of the Collective Bargaining Agreement applicable to the ‘Classification’ of the Applicant.

 (2).
 Should the Appeal of an Applicant be upheld by the Appeals Committee, the Applicant shall be restored to his/her place on all ‘Out-of-Work Registers’ (Books) the Applicant signed when last registering and is qualified for.

 6. EMERGENCY DISPATCH

 The Business Manager is responsible to fill calls in a timely manner as needed by the employers.
 An Emergency Dispatch is one which is a serious situation or occurrence that happens suddenly and/or unexpectedly and demands immediate action, such as, but not limited to blowups, explosions and fires.

 a).
 Emergency dispatch will commence with the first available Applicant, who has registered for Emergency Dispatch, and whose number is the first number after the last number dispatched to a regular job call during the last normal dispatch.